Bluebeard (1944 film)

-Bluebeard is a 1944 film noir directed by Edgar G. Ulmer, starring John Carradine in the title role.
+Bluebeard is a 1944 American historical film noir directed by Edgar G. Ulmer, starring John Carradine in the title role.
 The film also stars Jean Parker.
 The film is based on the famous French tale Barbe bleue that tells the story of a violent nobleman in the habit of murdering his wives and the attempts of one wife to avoid the fate of her predecessors.
 The film is registered in the public domain.